Promo code FLASH15 applied for 15% off!

 1. Increased Earning Potential: Associate brokers often earn higher commissions compared to agents, as they have additional qualifications and experience.

-2. Career Advancement: It’s a step up from being a real estate agent, offering more career opportunities and the potential to eventually become a managing or principal broker.
+2. Career Advancement: It’s a step up from being a real estate agent, offering more career opportunities and the potential to eventually become a managing or principal broker, start by preparing for your California real estate broker exam or Colorado real estate broker exam, or find your state in our full broker exam prep library.

 3. Enhanced Credibility: Holding a broker’s license adds credibility and can help you attract more clients and build stronger relationships within the industry.